bigeasy/paxos/README.md

  * Reproducable events for unit testing, but still a true Paxos.
  * In-memory so that no disk writes are necessary.
  * Blindingly fast.
- * Write a proof that shows how this variation works.

 **TK: Documentation.**